jordydavelaar/bpinn/README.md

 This is a **research prototype** under active development.
 Future plans include:

-- Generalization to multi-dimensional SRMHD
+- Generalization to general relativity
-- Extension to radiative MHD and non-ideal effects
+- Extension to radiative MHD
 - Integration into hybrid simulation pipelines

 ## Citation